-- Though this is a substantial decrease from the peak of 3.7%, it’s still significantly higher than 2.6% in 2001, (before the wars in Iraq and Afghanistan).
+- Though this is a substantial decrease from a peak of 3.7%, it’s still significantly higher than 2.6% in 2001, (before the wars in Iraq and Afghanistan).

 Unique Divorce Challenges Military Personnel Face

-Divorce is tough any time, but going through divorce while in the military presents a number of unique challenges and complications.
+Divorce is tough at any time, but going through a divorce while in the military presents a number of unique challenges and complications.

 Deployment: Being away from loved ones for months at a time is one of the toughest things about military service.
 Embroiled in a heated divorce or custody case, it’s an especially inopportune time for your country to call on you.